 All students wishing to receive federal or state funds must complete the Free Application for Federal Student Aid (FAFSA).
 Students may be asked to submit documentation such as tax returns, birth certificates, and Social Security cards and other items needed to verify financial or dependency status.
 Students who do not wish to submit requested documentation will not receive a financial aid award.

 Satisfactory Academic Progress

 To be eligible for federal and state financial aid programs, students are required by the U.S. Department of Education and the State of California to maintain satisfactory academic progress as they work toward completing their educational objective – Certificate, AA or AS degree, or Transfer Program.
 The Los Angeles Community College District (LACCD) has established guidelines to promote timely completion of its educational programs, which is applied to all classes taken in the LACCD.
 The following questions and answers are provided to further explain WHO is affected by SAP, WHICH financial aid programs are affected, HOW the policy is applied, and WHAT you can do to maintain progress or appeal.
-A complete policy statement is available in the Financial Aid Office.

 Criteria for Selecting Recipients and Determining Award Amounts

 Students who have a completed file are considered for financial aid.
 Award amounts for Direct loans are determined by the student’s grade level and remaining eligibility from need and budget limits.
 PELL EFC determines Pell eligibility.
 Other funds such as FSEOG, Perkins and FWSP are need based and amounts are set at a specific number each year.

 The FAFSA is available in paper form in the Financial Aid Office, on the web at http://www.federalstudentaid.ed.gov/, and provided by the processor as a renewal to students who have previously filed.
 A federal PIN is provided by the processor.

 Rights and Responsibilities of Students on Financial Aid